School NewsJan 7, 2021

-Head of School Julia Heaton responds to yesterday’s attack on the U.S. Capitol
+Head of School Julia Heaton responds to the attack on the U.S. Capitol

 Yesterday, as the world watched the takeover of the U.S. Capitol Building in Washington D.C., adults at Miss Hall’s began reaching out to students on campus and across the globe to check on their wellbeing and support them as they process a range of emotions — confusion, fear, anger, sadness.